 The goal of the Yankton School District Child Nutrition Program is to provide high quality, nutritious meals to all students in our schools.
 We offer breakfast and lunch at each school building.
-Menus are available by clicking the appropriate link on the left side of this page.
+Menus are available by clicking the appropriate link on the right side of this page.

 Nutritional meals are a crucial component to a student’s ability to learn.
 School meals contain a variety of foods and offer students exposure to new foods.
 Nourished students will generally have better attendance, be more attentive and have more energy to cope with school-day activities.
 We invite parents at the elementary schools to come eat lunch with students.
 Please contact the school office before 9:00 am if you would like to join your child(ren) for lunch.